 Early in my mentorship, I realized it was necessary to be “in the world” differently if I were to truly consider a law career.
 With Mark’s help and the support of my high school teachers, I learned to advocate for myself and explore opportunities that would expand my worldview as well as my academic skills.
 I joined a Model UN club at a neighboring high school, because my own school did not have enough student interest to have a club.
 By discussing global issues and writing decisions, I began to feel powerful and confident with my ability to gather evidence and make meaningful decisions about real global issues.
 As I built my leadership, writing, and public speaking skills, I noticed a rift developing with some of my friends.
 I wanted them to begin to think about larger systemic issues outside of our immediate experience, as I was learning to, and to build confidence in new ways.
 I petitioned my school to start a Model UN and recruited enough students to populate the club.
 My friends did not join the club as I’d hoped, but before I graduated, we had 2 successful years with the students who did join.
 I began to understand that I cannot force change based on my own mandate, but I must listen attentively to the needs and desires of others in order to support them as they require.

 While I learned to advocate for myself throughout high school, I also learned to advocate for others.
 My neighbors, knowing my desire to be a lawyer, would often ask me to advocate on their behalf with small grievances.
 I would make phone calls, stand in line with them at government offices, and deal with difficult landlords.
-A woman, Elsa, asked me to review her rental agreement to help her understand why her landlord had rented it to someone else, rather than renewing her lease.
+A woman, Elsa, asked me to review her rental agreement to help her understand why her landlord had rented her apartment to someone else, rather than renewing her lease.
 I scoured the rental agreement, highlighted questionable sections, read the Residential Tenancies Act, and developed a strategy for approaching the landlord.
 Elsa and I sat down with the landlord and, upon seeing my binder complete with indices, he quickly conceded before I could even speak.
 That day, I understood evidence is the way to justice.
 My interest in justice grew, and while in university, I sought experiences to solidify my decision to pursue law.

 Last summer, I had the good fortune to work as a summer intern in the Crown Attorney’s Office responsible for criminal trial prosecutions.
 As the only pre-law intern, I was given tasks such as reviewing court tapes, verifying documents, and creating a binder with indices.
 I often went to court with the prosecutors where I learned a great deal about legal proceedings, and was at times horrified by human behavior.
 This made the atmosphere in the Crown Attorney’s office even more surprising.
 I worked with happy and passionate lawyers whose motivations were pubic service, the safety and well-being of communities, and justice.
 The moment I realized justice was their true objective, not the number of convictions, was the moment I decided to become a lawyer.